Patriotic Modeling Chocolate Recipe

 Modeling clay a.k.a modeling chocolate and candy clay.

-Is the cake makers best friend, because of it’s easy to make, color and form into beautiful works of art for cakes and other confectionary desserts.
-The bonus is it taste way better than fondant...unless you make fondant and use it fresh.
+Is the cake maker's best friend, because it’s easy to make, color, and form into beautiful works of art for cakes and other confectionary desserts.
+The bonus is it tastes way better than fondant...unless you make fondant and use it fresh.

 Let’s chat about the basics of Modeling clay

-Having good chocolates and the right temperature, determines how the modeling chocolate turns out, unless you have experience with chocolate, fun can become frustrating fast, not to mention costly as I encountered one steamy summer.
+Having good chocolates and the right temperature determines how the modeling chocolate turns out, unless you have experience with chocolate, the fun can become frustrating fast, not to mention costly, as I encountered one steamy summer.

 We'll make the modeling chocolate with Candy melts and corn syrup first before I delve more into working with real chocolate which is about half cocoa and half cocoa butter, which makes all the difference in the outcome.
 Simple chemistry.